TyttiKatariina/High-Risk-Categorisations-in-GDPR-vs-AI-Act/README.md

 </table>
 </body>

-Through this exercise, we compiled a list of 94 distinct activities that represents all DPIA required conditions from the GDPR, EDPB’s, and member states’ guidelines.
+Through this exercise, we compiled a list of 100 distinct activities that represent all DPIA required conditions from the GDPR, EDPB’s, and member states’ guidelines.

 Using this table of all the processing activities that are considered high-risk and require conducting a DPIA, we compiled a bar chart that shows the number of processing activities requring a DPIA by country.
 We also included how many activities were mentioned in GDPR and EDPB.